 Unless you have experience in website creation and hosting, most of you aren't aware of the costs that goes along with maintaining a website from year to year.
 I did a lot of research to find a good hosting company at a very reasonable price that would have the resources to host what I hope will become the model for a World War 2 aviation website.
 As I want to present a lot of pictures, bandwidth (how much website traffic would be allowed) and disk storage space (pictures eat up a lot of space) became primary factors.
 The Canadian firm called Netfirms had a package deal that was too good to pass up.

 To host the website for 2 years is $214.80 and to register the domain name "445BG.org" is $35 per year.
 To develop the website, I purchased Incomedia's WebSite X5 at a cost of about $150.
 To store the hundreds of pictures, files, maps, and videos we've had to purchase additional disk storage equipment for my main computer system.
 Because of the size of some of the tables Deb and I are working with, our main computer system was upgraded to a Dell quad-core system with 8 Gigabytes of memory and 2.5 Terabytes of disk storage space.
 To use the additional Random Access Memory (RAM) in the system, the Operating System was upgraded to Windows 7 Ultimate (64-bit) ($239.00) and use Microsoft Office Professional 2010 ($359.00) to handle tables up to 4,795 rows by 300 columns.
-I've since upgraded my computer system to a custom-built, 3.8GHz eight core processor system with 16 Gigabytes of RAM.
+I've since upgraded my computer system to a custom-built, 3.8GHz eight core processor system with 64 Gigabytes of RAM, Microsoft Office 2016, and over 7 Terabytes of disk storage.
 That more computing power than was used for all of the Mercury, Gemini, and Apollo moon missions combined!